vaginessa/Arch-Linux-OSINT-VM/README.md

 ## Note:

-I have noticed archLinux_osint_snapd.sh will fail to install powershell.
+I have noticed archLinux_osint_packages_snapd.sh will fail to install powershell.

 If that happens, just run the following command